Zoroo2626/SongNull/README.md

 [![SongNull Demo](assets/thumbnail.png)](https://github.com/Zoroo2626/SongNull/blob/main/assets/BragVid.mp4)

-I had a few thousand old songs cluttering my Spotify library from 2018, and I genuinely couldn't bring myself to click the heart icon on every single one of them to clean it up.
-The official app doesn't let you bulk-delete.
+I had a few thousand old songs cluttering my Spotify library from 2018, and I couldnt bring myself to click the heart icon on every single one of them to clean it up.
+The official app doesnt let you bulk delete.

 So I built SongNull.
-It's a local-first dashboard to search, select, and batch-delete (or restore) tracks in seconds.
+Local first dashboard to search, select, and batch delete (or restore) tracks.

-It runs entirely in your browser using the official API.
-There's no backend, no database, and your data never leaves your machine.
+It runs in your browser using the official API.
+Theres no backend, and your data stays with you.

 ## Getting started